 Please note that we will only use personal information supplied to us for the reasons it has been provided for.
 We will only hold information for as long as necessary to fulfil that purpose.
 We will not pass information to any other parties unless this is made clear at the time supplied.
 In this instance, we will share personal information with prospective mentors to help support applications.
 All parties who have access to personal data or are associated with the handling of that data are obliged to respect confidentiality.

-We will be accepting submissions and nominations until Wednesday, December 9th.
-Unsuccessful applicants will be notified by Tuesday, December 22nd.
+We will be accepting submissions and nominations until Wednesday 9th December – unsuccessful applicants will be notified by Tuesday 22nd December 22.